What is Periodontal Disease?

 What causes periodontal disease?

 Our mouths are full of bacteria.
 This bacteria combines with saliva and food particles to form a clear acidic substance called “plaque” that sticks to teeth.
 Without proper brushing and flossing, over time this plaque hardens to form “tartar” – this substance cannot be removed by brushing or flossing.
-The only way to remove tartar is to have it removed by a dental hygienist (teeth cleaning).
-If you have subgingival calculus – tartar deposits deeper under the gum line – a regular teeth cleaning is not sufficient to remove it, and periodontal therapy is required.
+The only way to remove tartar is to have it removed by a dentist or hygienist (teeth cleaning).

 Periodontal Disease Symptoms